 The Bank has established centralised operations to manage operating risk in the various back-office processes of its retail assets business except for a few operations, which are decentralized to improve turnaround time for customers.
-A separate team under the Retail Strategy and Policy Group undertakes review and audits of credit quality and processes across different products.
+A separate team under the Credit and Policy Group undertakes review and audits of credit quality and processes across different products.
 The Bank also has a Debt Services Management Group (DSMG) structured along various product lines and geographical locations, to manage debt recovery.
 The group operates under the guidelines of a standardised recovery process.
-The Bank has established the Financial Crime Prevention Group (FCPG), as a dedicated and independent group, handling the fraud prevention, detection, investigation, monitoring, reporting and awareness creation functions.
-A fraud prevention and control group has been set up to manage fraud-related risks, through fraud prevention and through the recovery of fraud losses.
-The fraud control group evaluates various external agencies involved in retail asset finance operations, including direct marketing associates, external verification associates and collection agencies.
+The Bank has established the Financial Crime Prevention Group (FCPG), as a dedicated and independent group, overseeing/handling the fraud prevention, detection, investigation, monitoring, reporting and awareness creation activities.
+Critical functions of FCPG include addressing fraud risk at the customer acquisition stage, investigation of reported or suspected frauds, monitoring of debit/credit card and internet banking transactions, compliance with regulatory requirements relating to fraud reporting, vulnerability assessment reviews in banking operations like branch banking, assets business/operations, treasury, cards, electronic channels and international branches and subsidiaries.
+Investigation activity covers reported/suspected frauds in various areas including internal frauds, which are handled by a Special Investigation Unit, Awareness creation activities cover various stakeholders including customers and employees.